Frequently Asked Questions

 What level are the classes?

-We run classes at all levels, from total beginner to upper intermediate.
-As the largest Spanish school in Colombia our Medellin Headquarters has the most levels on a weekly basis.
-We recommend advanced level students choose private classes for more personalized lessons.
+As the largest Spanish school in Colombia our Medellin Headquarters has the most levels on a weekly basis, as asuch we usually have classes from total beginner to upper intermediate.

 How will I know what level I’ll be in?

 If you’re a total beginner you’ll start in the beginners classes.
 Otherwise if you have studied some Spanish before then you need to complete a level placement test, we’ll send you the link to complete it during the booking process.
-Depending on your results, we may also ask you for a short conversation to assess your listening and speaking skills.
-This can be done by Skype or at the school.
 By determining everyone’s level in advance we can ensure all the classes start smoothly on Mondays and why we have the reputation of being the most organized Spanish school in South America.

 What’s better group or private classes?